tronikos/gassist_text/README.md

 ## Limitations/Known issues

-- Most queries return an empty text response.
-However all return a non empty HTML response.

 If you have not registered a device and model:

 - Most queries for media controls don't work.